USS Constitution

-Constitution is most noted for her actions during the War of 1812 against the United Kingdom, when she captured numerous merchant ships and defeated five smaller British warships: HMS Guerriere, Java, Pictou, Cyane, and Levant.
-The battle with Guerriere earned her the nickname "Old Ironsides" and public adoration that has repeatedly saved her from scrapping.
+Constitution is most noted for her actions during the War of 1812 with the United Kingdom, when she captured numerous British merchantmen and five warships: HMS Guerriere, Java, Pictou, Cyane, and Levant.
+The capture of Guerriere earned her the nickname "Old Ironsides", adding on the public adoration that had repeatedly saved her from scrapping.
 She continued to serve as flagship in the Mediterranean and African squadrons, and she circled the world in the 1840s.
 During the American Civil War, she served as a training ship for the United States Naval Academy.
 She carried American artwork and industrial displays to the Paris Exposition of 1878.

 Constitution was retired from active service in 1881 and served as a receiving ship until being designated a museum ship in 1907.
 In 1934, she completed a three-year, 90-port tour of the nation.
 She sailed under her own power for her 200th birthday in 1997, and again in August 2012 to commemorate the 200th anniversary of her victory over Guerriere.

-Constitution's stated mission today is to promote understanding of the Navy's role in war and peace through educational outreach, historical demonstration, and active participation in public events as part of the Naval History & Heritage Command.
+Constitution's stated mission today is to promote understanding of the Navy's role in war and peace through educational outreach, historical demonstration, and active participation in public events as part of the Naval History and Heritage Command.
 As she is a fully commissioned Navy ship, her crew of 75 officers and sailors participate in ceremonies, educational programs, and special events while keeping her open to visitors year round and providing free tours.
 The officers and crew are all active-duty Navy personnel, and the assignment is considered to be special duty.
 She is usually berthed at Pier 1 of the former Charlestown Navy Yard at one end of Boston's Freedom Trail.